-- A. Papers Filed by a Pro Se Party.
-All papers to be filed with the Court by a pro se party, along with one courtesy copy of those papers, shall be delivered in person or by mail to the Pro Se Intake Unit, 500 Pearl Street, New York, NY 10007.
-Any pro se party that wishes to participate in electronic case filing ("e-filing") on ECF must file a Motion for Permission for Electronic Case Filing (available at https://nysd.uscourts.gov/forms/motion-permission-electronic-case-filing-pro-se-cases and in the Pro Se Intake Unit).
-If the Court grants a motion to participate in "e-filing," that party will not receive hardcopies of any document filed electronically via ECF. - B. Service on a Pro Se Party.
+A. Papers Filed by a Pro Se Party.
+All papers to be filed with the Court by a pro se party, along with one courtesy copy of those papers, shall be delivered in person or sent by mail to the Pro Se Office, United States Courthouse, 500 Pearl Street, Room 200, New York, New York 10007.
+Any pro se party that wishes to participate in electronic case filing ("e-filing") must file a Motion for Permission for Electronic Case Filing (available at http://nysd.uscourts.gov/file/forms/motion-for-permission-for-electronic-case-filing-for-prose-cases and in the Pro Se Office).
+If the Court grants a motion to participate in "e-filing," that party will not receive hardcopies of any document filed electronically via ECF.

+B. Service on a Pro Se Party.
 Counsel in pro se cases must serve a pro se party with a paper copy of any document that is filed electronically and must file with the Court a separate Affidavit of Service.
 Submissions filed without proof of service that the pro se party was served will not be considered.